defi-wonderland/world-id-governor-core/README.md

 Finally, the invariant to mitigate the double-voting period is that `votingPeriod` must be less than the `resetGracePeriod` minus `rootExpirationThreshold`.

-If a safer version is desired, the proofs should be only verified against the `latestRoot()` can be utilized.
+If a safer version is desired, you can set to only use the `latestRoot()` by setting `rootExpirationThreshold` to 0.
 Adding a threshold to be used as a buffer is a wise choice, but we recommend using a small value, no more than 30 minutes or 1 hour, as the rootHistoryExpiry can be updated on the IdentityManager, potentially breaking the invariant of the voting period that ensures no double-voting can occur.

 `rootExpirationThreshold` for L2s can be any value while **_should always be 0 in Mainnet and Mainnet testnets_** due to a discrepancy between the World ID protocol on Ethereum and L2s.

+#### Nullifier Hash Usage

+The nullifier hash is unique per WorldID account and per action.
+This means that the same user will always generate the same nullifier hash to vote on the same proposal.
+Storing and verifying whether it has been stored previously helps prevent duplicate votes on the same proposal.

 ## Licensing